Energy Need of Rural Poor

 Measurable Results: Single project and tightly integrated

 Excitement among participants and local farmers is created for expansion.
-Over a ten year period we will scale up to 1000 MW, make it a challenge to implement.
-During implementation we will provide them with farm locations, optimized cabling maps, polling locations and grid connections to be successful.
-Typical implementation steps look as below:
+Over a ten year period as project scales up to 1000 MW, making it a technical challenge to implement.
+We will continue to provide to selected local EPC with farm locations, optimized cabling maps, polling locations and grid connections for success.
+Typical implementation steps look as here.